-Make an appointment with your primary care doctor if you have prolonged fatigue or other signs or symptoms that worry you.
-He or she may refer you to a doctor who specializes in treating blood disorders (hematologist), the heart (cardiologist) or the digestive system (gastroenterologist).
+Make an appointment with your primary care provider if you have long-lasting fatigue or other symptoms that worry you.
+You might end up seeing a doctor who specializes in treating blood disorders, called a hematologist; the heart, called a cardiologist; or the digestive system, called a gastroenterologist.

 Here's some information to help you get ready for your appointment.

 - Your symptoms and when they began.

 - Key personal information, including major stresses, medical devices you have in your body, toxins or chemicals you've been around, and recent life changes.

 - All medicines, vitamins and other supplements you take, including the doses.

 - Questions to ask your health care provider.

 - What's the most likely cause of my symptoms?

 - Are there other possible causes?

 - What tests do I need?